jwdelta/CanSys/README.md

  -SampleName <name>: (Required) Name of the sample being analyzed.
 Used for naming output files.

  -Expression <path>: (Optional) Path to the gene expression file.
 Read count data is recommended.
 Plasea refer to `test/input/expression.txt` for an example.

+ -Output_Dir <path>: (Optional) Specifies the output directory for saving results.
+If not specified, files will be saved in the current working directory by default.

  -Database <name>: (Required) Specifies the database for pathway-level score calculation.
 Valid options are GO, KEGG, or ALL.